aannenko/transmission-manager/README.md

 - Download new TV show episodes on a schedule

 ### Given
-Raspberry Pi with LibreELEC 12<br>
+Raspberry Pi with LibreELEC 12 and Docker add-on<br>
 Central European Time [time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (change it to your time zone)

 ### Steps